getgauge/docs.gauge.org/troubleshooting.rst

 **Cause:**

-If steps have implementation code and are still marked as unimplemented:
+IntelliJ or Gauge plugin are not configured correctly.

 **Solution:**

-- Ensure that ``src/test/java`` directory is marked as test sources root in the project.
-Right click on the ``src/test/java`` directory and select ``Mark Directory as -> Test sources root``
+- Ensure that the ``src/test/java`` directory is marked as test sources root in the project.
+- Right click on the ``src/test/java`` directory and select ``Mark Directory as -> Test sources root``.
-- Ensure the project is compiling.
+- Ensure that the project compiles.
 Press ctrl/cmd + F9 to build project or select ``Build -> Make project``.
 - Ensure ``Module SDK`` is set to a valid JDK under ``Module settings``.
 - Restart Intellij or close and reopen the project.
 - Check dependencies for a gauge maven project and simple gauge java project.